Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 If there is a symbol such as a struct or function at the cursor, the app navigates to that symbol's location in the file.
 Ctrl-left arrow brings you back in this case.
+If there is nothing at the cursor location, a text entry field is popped up which currently takes line number input.
-More navigational features can be added using this mechanism.
+More navigational features will be added using this mechanism.

 If you press just Ctrl, it pops up a small menu of features which can be selected using the arrow keys.
 Most of these are currently unimplemented.
-One of these allow you to change the font size.
+One of these allows you to change the font size.

 When you exit the app, it saves its current state in a file called state.hxp.
 When you reload the app, it reads this file to load the state at last exit.